DCC-Lab/PyTissueOptics/README.md

 ```python
 source = DivergentSource(useHardwareAcceleration=True, ...)
 ```
 Follow the instructions on screen to get setup properly for the first execution.
-It will require the package PyOpenCL to be installed as well as OpenCL drivers for your hardware of choice.
+This will require OpenCL drivers for your hardware of choice.
+NVIDIA and AMD GPU drivers should contain their corresponding OpenCL driver by default.

 ## Why use this package
-It is known, as April of 2022, Python is **the most used** language ([Tiobe index](https://www.tiobe.com/tiobe-index/)).
+It is known, as April 2022, Python is **the most used** language ([Tiobe index](https://www.tiobe.com/tiobe-index/)).
 This is due to the ease of use, the gentle learning curve, and growing community and tools.
 There was a need for such a package in Python, so that not only long hardened C/C++ programmers could use the power of Monte Carlo simulations.
 It is fairly reasonable to imagine you could start a calculation in Python in a few minutes, run it overnight and get